-In this section, we discuss how to apply the insights from the model to the impact of state-wide political competition on economic growth in the United States.
-As already mentioned in the Introduction, the main historical episode we want to exploit is the increase in political competition associated with the breakdown of Democratic near-monopoly on power in Southern states post World War II.
-We begin with some general background.
+We want use the predictions of the model to study the consequences of state-wide political competition in the United States.
+As already mentioned in the Introduction, the main historical episode we wish to exploit is the increase in political competition associated with the breakdown of Democratic near-monopoly on power in Southern states post World War II.
+This section describes our data, but also gives some historical background.
+The purpose of the latter is (i) to show that the assumptions in our theoretical model rhyme well with the situation in the South, and (ii) to describe in some detail the 1960s events used as our main source of identification.